-Badur Foundation shares Nottingham Potential’s philosophy, firmly believing that early intervention is important in order to create lasting change in young people’s lives.
+The Foundation shares Nottingham Potential’s philosophy, firmly believing that early intervention is key to creating lasting change in young people’s lives.
 An Education Officer, funded by Badur over three years, works at Nottingham University with local primary schools to build relationships and expand the reach of the Nottingham Potential project.
-Over the Badur grant period to date, Nottingham Potential has successfully developed a comprehensive programme for primary level pupils, which has grown in response to increasing demands from their schools for curriculum¬-linked activities that will capture young pupils’ attention and help engender a life-long interest in learning.
+Over the Badur grant period to date, Nottingham Potential has successfully developed a comprehensive programme for primary aged pupils in response to increasing demands from schools for curriculum-linked activities that will capture pupils’ attention and help engender a life-long interest in learning.
 Through Nottingham Potential’s campus visits - or ‘Discovery Days’ and ‘Learning Journeys’ - pupils can see the university with their own eyes, discover new subjects and be inspired by university staff and students.

 Funding provided by the Badur Foundation has also enabled a family learning project to develop and expand.
 Working to build a parent or carer’s engagement with their child’s learning, ‘Family Learning’ days take place throughout the year and also serve to inspire parents to return to education.

-Another added benefit of the programme is to university students and researchers, who work in partnership with school teachers to design engaging activities that challenge pupils and draw links between university study and research and the National Curriculum.
-‘The Learning Journeys’ project consists of a series of in-school visits and a celebration event on campus where a school class is able to showcase their work with the support of these university students.
+Another added benefit of the programme is to university students and researchers.
+They work in partnership with school teachers to design engaging activities that challenge pupils and draw links between university study, research and the National Curriculum.
+‘The Learning Journeys’ project consists of a series of in-school visits and a celebration event on campus where a school class is able to showcase their work with the support of university students.
 This responsibility enriches a student’s overall university experience and improves their job-readiness.